June Haimoff: Turtle Conservation Foundation

 In 2009 June Haimoff took an exam to obtain Turkish citizenship to start a foundation to protect the habitat of the loggerhead turtle.
 The Kaptan June Sea Turtle Conservation Foundation was officially established in February 2011 and has its Information Centre and Museum in Kaptan June's Hut at the minibus side of the beach, overlooking the place where the building of the Kaunos Beach Hotel started in April 1987.

-Her work has been recognised by Queen Elizabeth II in the 2011 British New Year's Honors List.
+Her work was recognised by Queen Elizabeth II in the 2011 British New Year's Honors List.

 June Haimoff lived until her death in Dalyan in a traditional Turkish house, named "The Peaceable Kingdom".
 She lived a very active life, supported by many friends and surrounded by her many dogs and cats.